Hashir-Jamil/LongBox/LOG.md

     Ahan: Fixed the error in FavoritesPanel and ComicBookFavoritesDaoImpl due to incorrect initializing of objects.
 Also refactored the rpofile page.
     Group (All members): Meeting with professor and weekly update in lecture time.
     Group (Ahan, Hashir, Eric, Oscar): Evening work session to finish iteration 2 planning document, discussing any tasks left to complete & discussion of a design decision for common interface of stub data and postgresql data.

+## Thursday, March 7th, 2024

+	Oscar: Reorganized "about me" section in profile page and added JTextField and most of the functionality for the update button.